pwinckles/card-game-rules/traditional/point/Napoleon.md

 ## Calling a Partner

-Napoleon takes the blind into their hand and discards back to 10 cards.
+Napoleon takes the blind into their hand and discards down to 10 cards.
 The discarded cards count for Napoleon at the end of the hand.

 Finally, Napoleon calls the holder of a specific card as their secret partner.